Sicily Road Trip: Plan The Ultimate 14 Day Sicily Itinerary

 Morning in Ragusa

-Aim to start early today as there’s a lot of ground to cover.
+If you’re following our itinerary, aim to start early today as there’s a lot of ground to cover.
 We opted to make today’s drive an anti-clockwise loop out of Syracuse rather than backtracking along the E45.
 So we travelled to Ragusa via the SP14 and SS194.
 At 1.5 hours, it takes 20 minutes longer than if you go via the E45 but you’ll be travelling in one direction with new scenery all day.

 Pretty Ragusa rises and falls in two defined areas separated by a ravine.
 There’s the lower ‘old town’ of Ragusa Ibla and the upper ‘new town’ of Ragusa Superiore.

 The city you see is the direct result of a catastrophic earthquake that devastated east Sicily in 1693.
 Many who survived the destruction moved out of the ruined town and built new homes in the higher area that is now Ragusa Superiore, while others stayed and rebuilt in the old town.
-Today Ragusa is a World Heritage blend of medieval and Baroque architecture.
+Today Ragusa is a blend of medieval and Baroque architecture.

 Many a visitor to Ragusa will make the pilgrimage up the 300-odd steps to the church at the top, Chiesa Delle Scale, for the pano views to be found up there.
 We ran out of time sadly, but there’s another, easier-to-reach rooftop view from the cathedral’s campanile.